LindelGitGut/alexs_magic_card_collector_app/README.md

 ##TODO

-- Search for MagicCard Api
+- Search for MagicCard Api - maybe this one? (https://docs.magicthegathering.io)
 - Implement Communication with Api via BloC Pattern
 - Design Layout for Flutter App